ostreedev/ostree/rust-bindings/rust/README.md

 ```

 ## Developing
-The `libostree` and `libostree-sys` crates can be built and tested using regular
+The `libostree` and `ostree-sys` crates can be built and tested using regular
 Cargo commands.

 ### Generated code